About Me

 What are you writing now?

 I also devote time to supporting other writers.
-I became a global moderator of the SCBWI Blueboard in June 2017 after years moderating only the Online Critiques section, and I’m managing editor for the Long Island chapter newsletter.
+I became a global moderator of the SCBWI Discussion Forums in June 2017 after years moderating only the Online Critiques section, and I’m managing editor for the Long Island chapter newsletter.
 In 2019, I took over as treasurer of Long Island Children’s Writers and Illustrators, a local group, and I even mentor writers for a fee.
 Critique partners and mentors are invaluable to writers.
 My own groups have helped improve my work and supported my professional growth.
 I’m honored to assist others as a volunteer or as paid support.

 And what about when you aren’t writing?